appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/granular-access-control/roles.md

 ##### Datasource

-If you want the user to have execute access only to a specific datasource in a workspace, open the respective workspace's dropdown and check the execute permission adjacent to the respective datasource. **Execute** for a specific datasource allows the user to execute only that datasource.
+If you want the user to have execute access only to a specific datasource in a workspace, open the respective workspace tree and check the execute permission adjacent to the respective datasource. **Execute** for a specific datasource allows the user to execute only that datasource.

 ##### Page